Our outstanding therapy staff consists of approximately 50 full and part-time physical, occupational and speech therapists with a

 Since 2010, she has been certified in The Therasuit Method, including the Universal Exercise Unit and Intensive Pediatric Therapy Program.

-Amberly has additional experience with aquatic therapy and manual therapy techniques and looks forward to being certified through AHA for Hippotherapy.
+Amberly has additional experience with aquatic therapy and manual therapy techniques and is certified in AHA Level 1 for Hippotherapy.

 University of North Texas